 Vitamin A is an essential nutrient that improves your vision, supports your immune system, and maintains the integrity of your gut, lung, and skin tissue[*].

-But red palm oil is better for cooking — and that’s because it’s rich in vitamin E. It’s true: vitamin E keeps oil from oxidizing on a hot pan.
+Red palm oil is better for cooking.
+Why?
+Because it’s rich in vitamin E, which will keep the oil from oxidizing on a hot pan.

 Vitamin E also prevents oxidation inside your body.
 It does this with plenty of tocopherols and tocotrienols — molecules that clean up damaging reactive oxygen species (ROS).